 the governing body

-St. Joseph’s has made tremendous progress in recent years and is working hard to become outstanding.
+St. Joseph’s has made tremendous progress in recent years and continues to work hard.
 It is a school which cares passionately about all of its pupils and is determined to bring out the best in each one of them.

 Mr Simon Boase